philipkimmey/mcp-server-datahub/README.md

 A [Model Context Protocol](https://modelcontextprotocol.io/) server implementation for [DataHub](https://datahubproject.io/).
 This enables AI agents to query DataHub for metadata and context about your data ecosystem.

-Supports both DataHub OSS and DataHub Cloud.
+Supports both DataHub Core and DataHub Cloud.

 ## Features